Crimson Clover Seeds

 Crimson Clover Dixie (Trifolium Incarnatum) - A winter annual, crimson clover is grown from bulk clover seeds from the Gulf Coast region to Southern Ohio clear to the West Coast.
 It is tolerant of medium soil acidity and will grow readily on both sandy and clay type soils.
 It is an important winter annual forage in the south, with growth continuing through the winter with the amount influenced by temperature.
 Crimson clover thrives in mixture with grasses, provides excellent winter grazing, makes good hay.
 It is high in nutritive value when harvested for forage in the pre-bloom stage.
 Flower heads are long, crimson, and very showy.
 Crimson clover seeds and annual ryegrass make an excellent cover crop mixture for improving the texture, organic matter and tilth of soil.

-Inoculated Seed - We now offer crimson clover seed that has been coated with an inoculant for better establishment.
+Inoculated Seed - Our crimson clover seed has been coated with an inoculant for better establishment.
 Nitrogen fixation is a one of the key values found in legumes and can only occur with the proper inoculation.
 Although many strains or Rhizobium may be present in the soil, all are not equally beneficial.
 With Nitro-Coat® each seed is inoculated with the correct Rhizobium strains and coated through a proven process that ensures a very high level of successful inoculation.
 A key to any successful establishment and early seed development is moisture.
-NITRO-COAT® is naturally water absorbent and helps attract soil moisture to the seed, getting your stand established quickly.
+Nitro-Coat® is naturally water absorbent and helps attract soil moisture to the seed, getting your stand established quickly.
 This coating process which Outsidepride utilizes, assures that only the top-performing and crop-specific rhizobia will be applied to ensure your clovers reach maximum nodulation, stand establishment, and yield potential.
 With Nitro-Coat® each seed is inoculated with the correct Rhizobium strains and coated through a proven process that ensures a very high level of successful inoculation.
 The weight of the clover seeds will contain approximately 34% coating material that contains the inoculant and water holding material for better establishment and viability of the seed.
 There is no difference in the seeding rates between the coated and raw seed due to the increased germination and viability of the bulk clover seeds that are coated and inoculated.
 This coating material is not OMRI certified.

 Seeding rate: 1/2 lb - 3/4 lb per 1,000 square feet or 20 to 30 lbs per acre.